 RECREATION/LEISURE SKILLS GROUP: This group is designed to help patients learn how to incorporate meaningful leisure activities into their daily recovery plan.
 This group facilitates team building, as well as the development of trust and communication skills.

-RHYTHM IN RECOVERY: Drumming is a dynamic; interactive experience that produces physiological, psychological and social stimulation that enhances the recovery process and incorporates the 11th Step.
+Drumming Circle: Drumming is a dynamic, interactive experience that produces physiological, psychological and social stimulation that enhances the recovery process and incorporates the 11th Step.
+Drumming encourages the non-verbal expression of thoughts and feelings.

 MINDFULNESS MEDITATION: Mindfulness is the practice of focusing one’s attention on what is happening in the present moment.
 This can be helpful for dealing with feelings arising from living in the past or future.
 Meditation is the discipline of doing this.
 Mindfulness/meditation groups occur regularly for each primary group.